CCRC-will/glycoTree/readme.txt

 6. Extract the GlyTouCan accessions and generate file names for the mammalian N-glycans using data in the csv file ...

-$	awk -f ./code/extractFilenames.awk ./data/mammal_N-glycans.csv > ./data/mammal_N-glycans.lst

-NOTE - if the mammal_N-glycans are in a json file, use extractFilenames_json.awk
 $	awk -f ./code/extractFilenames_json.awk ./data/mammal_N-glycans.json > ./data/mammal_N-glycans.lst

 7. Make a list of all GlycoCT files for fully-determined structures.